emilypx/appfair.github.io/index.md

 The final phase, the `release` phase, involves the cataloging of the artifacts from the `integrate` phase and making that catalog available to a compliant catalog browser application (such as the macOS **App Fair.app** catalog browser application).

 From an App developer standpoint, an App Fair app is a Swift application that is defined by a Swift Package Manager `Package.swift` file, and that uses of two source code repositories: *Fair* & *App*:
- - [https://github.com/appfair/App](https://github.com/appfair/App) is the repository that is forked to create a new  App Fair app; PRs submitted to this repository are automatically built and released to the **App Fair.app** catalog.
+ - [https://github.com/appfair/App.git](https://github.com/appfair/App.git) is the repository that is forked to create a new  App Fair app; PRs submitted to this repository are automatically built and released to the **App Fair.app** catalog.
- - Fair is the runtime `SwiftUI` library that is included in every App Fair project, and acts as a sandboxed container within which your application is run.
-The `Fair` library is the only required dependency for your app's [https://github.com/appfair/App](https://github.com/appfair/App) fork.
+ - [https://github.com/appfair/Fair.git](https://github.com/appfair/Fair.git) is the runtime `SwiftUI` library that is included in every App Fair project, and acts as a sandboxed container within which your application is run.
+The `Fair` library is the only required dependency (and the library itself has no other dependencies) for your app's [https://github.com/appfair/App](https://github.com/appfair/App) fork.

 ## The Integrate Pull Request